-- provision of additional or upgraded footpaths, adjacent to roads, to improve the safety of pedestrians; - extension and upgrading of the network of public footpaths to provide safe access for pedestrians and cyclists between Brenchley and Matfield and to Paddock Wood; - other improvements to footpaths and bridle ways in the parish, alongside landowners fulfilling their responsibilities for maintenance; and - provision of bicycle racks at public buildings and green spaces that would encourage greater use of bicycles rather than cars.
+- provision of additional or upgraded footpaths, adjacent to roads, to improve the safety of pedestrians; - extension and upgrading of the network of public footpaths to provide safe access for pedestrians and cyclists between Brenchley and Matfield and to Paddock Wood.
+The community would like to upgrade WT275 into a non-motorised route between Brenchley and Matfield, which could also connect to footpath WT269 to Paddock Wood (Figure 30).
+Permissions from landowners along the existing footpath will be sought and a safe route connecting Matfield to WT275 will be explored; - other improvements to footpaths and bridle ways in the parish, alongside landowners fulfilling their responsibilities for maintenance; and - provision of bicycle racks at public buildings and green spaces that would encourage greater use of bicycles rather than cars.